upenndigitalscholarship/printing-in-prisons/blog/vgupta.md

 ## Conclusion:
 The story of William Weber serves as an inspiration, demonstrating that change is possible, even in the darkest of circumstances.
 His journey from death row to honor club vice president and, ultimately, to freedom, is a testament to the power of personal growth, rehabilitation, and the importance of second chances.
 The support and belief from his fellow incarcerated men in the honor club played an important role in Weber's rehabilitation and transformation, highlighting the importance of human connection and community when faced with adversity.
 As we consider Weber's experiences and connect them to the modern day, we are reminded of the need for a more rehabilitative approach to justice, one that recognizes the humanity and potential within every individual.
 If William Weber could change his life for the better, who else currently stuck behind bars could benefit from someone supporting them?
-By preserving and sharing stories like William Weber's, we can foster a deeper understanding of the complex realities of the criminal justice system and work towards creating a more compassionate and restorative society.
+By preserving and sharing stories like William Weber's, we can foster a deeper understanding of the complex realities of incarceration and work towards creating a more compassionate and restorative criminal justice system.

 <div style="width: 100%; float: center;">